filecoin-project/filecoin-docs/docs/how-to/networks.md

 - Prospective storage clients can store and retrieve real data on the testnet.
 Clients can participate in deal-making workflows and storage + retrieval functionality.
 - As planned for mainnet, the minimum sector size on testnet is 32 GB.  and 64 GB sectors are also available.

-> Testnet is the network of record for the [Filecoin Space Race](https://filecoin.io/blog/getting-ready-testnet-incentives/), a 3-week incentivized mining competition taking place in August 2020.
+> Testnet is currently significantly behind latest code.
+It will the network of record for the [Filecoin Space Race](https://filecoin.io/blog/getting-ready-testnet-incentives/), a 3-week incentivized mining competition taking place in August 2020.
+When the competition begins, we will launch the latest calibration net changes onto testnet.

 #### Testnet Details
 |Description  | Details |